omermoav/cornell-course-chat/replit.md

 ### 1. Conversational Chat Interface ✨ NEW
 - **Full conversation support**: Ask follow-up questions that maintain context from previous exchanges
 - **Chat-style UI**: Messages displayed in scrollable conversation view with user/assistant distinction
+- **Sticky input at bottom**: Search field fixed at bottom of screen, always visible regardless of scroll position
 - **Context awareness**: AI remembers previous questions and answers in the conversation
-- **Persistent input**: Search field always visible for immediate follow-ups
 - **Auto-scroll**: Automatically scrolls to newest message for seamless conversation flow
 - **Clear conversation**: Option to start fresh conversation when needed
+- **Standard chat UX**: Follows modern chat interface patterns (like ChatGPT, Slack) for intuitive interaction
 - **Example flow**: "What is NBAY 6170?" → "Who teaches it?" → "What are the prerequisites?"

 ### 2. True MECE Chatbot - Handles ANY Question Type